danja/chatterbox/README.md

 Go to [KlattSyn](http://www.source-code.biz/klattSyn/)

-Imagine that with a joystick & knobs.
+Imagine that with a joystick, knobs & buttons.

 ## Introduction